 Being sent home or barred from play by neighbors or school

 The most important warning sign is the frequency of outbursts.
-Sometimes children with conduct disorders will go for several days or a week or two without incident, and may even act quite charming during this time, but few can go an entire month without getting into trouble at least once.
+Sometimes children with conduct disorders will go for several days or a week or two without incident and may even act quite charming during this or her time, but few can go an entire month without getting into trouble at least once.

 Once several effective ways are found to reward good behavior and discourage bad, they can be used in establishing an approach that works both at home and away.
 The progress may be slow, but such programs usually are successful if started when the disorder is just beginning to develop.